-Nothing frustrates me more than students telling me that they revising (or “studying” if you are an American) by reading a revision guide.
-Ok, maybe there are some other things more frustrating, but you know what I mean.
-If students are doing this it usually means they haven’t been shown how to study.
-Reading a study aid or revision guide is a valid way to prepare for a test, but there are so many other, more effective ways to prepare for a test.
-In many study aids the questions are basic “describe” or “explain” questions and are not as rigorous or challenging as the questions students are likely to experience in an exam.
-Some don’t even contain the answers so a student have no way of checking their answers if they are working independently.
+A common source of frustration for me is seeing students trying to prepare for exams and tests when they have not been shown how to revise (or as Americans call it “study”).
+I have lost count of the number of times I have asked students how they prepare for tests and they respond with “read the revision guide”.
+Reading a study aid or revision guide is a valid way to prepare for a test, but there are so many other more effective strategies.
+In many study aids the questions posed to student can be basic “describe” or “explain” type questions and are not as rigorous or as challenging as the questions students are likely to experience in a public exam.
+Some don’t even contain the answers so a students have no way of checking their answers if they are working independently.

 Below I have found some helpful ways to “revise” or “study” once you have identified your areas of weakness, and if you are not sure what they are, ways to help you identify them.